-As Afghanistan is falling off the global agenda the security situation there is continuing to deteriorate.
-This presents two key concerns for the international community – that once again the country could become a haven for extremism through Daesh and that huge numbers of Afghans may continue to become displaced and leave to become migrants.
-British Council policy analyst Elizabeth Cameron, who has worked in the country for several years, argues that it needs a renewed focus from Western policymakers.
+As the security situation in Afghanistan continues to deteriorate, two key concerns emerge for the international community – that once again the country could become a haven for extremism through Daesh and that huge numbers of Afghans may continue to become displaced and leave to become migrants.
+Afghanistan needs a renewed focus from Western policymakers.

 Most Afghans celebrate their birthdays on January 1st.
 After the fall of the Taliban in 2001, international NGOs, agencies and armies entered to try and stabilise the country; bringing with them job opportunities and governance reforms.
 To apply for these jobs Afghans needed a date of birth – something that went largely unrecorded in the turbulence of the past – and what date is easier to remember than New Year’s Day?

 But this New Year, Afghanistan itself is struggling to be remembered.
 It has gradually fallen off the international agenda since entering a supposed ‘decade of transformation’ following its political, military, and economic transition in 2014.
 International governments hoped this transformation would bring it greater self-reliance after Presidential elections and the withdrawal of most international forces and much foreign aid.
 Journalists have moved on, the news and political agendas overtaken by other crises – not least in Syria.
 The once busy schedule of Afghanistan-based discussion events in western capitals has almost evaporated.

 Yet the conflict in Afghanistan continues and insecurity is increasing.
 Coalition troops, scheduled to be pulled out by the end of 2014, quietly remained